-The Real Way: Camino Santiago Pilgrimage in Spain
+The Walk: Camino Santiago Pilgrimage in Spain

 Was I bonkers to walk 500 miles from France through Spain, along with the dozens of characters I’d met during an amazing month lugging an obscene pack along an ancient Roman road through medieval citadels crowned with castles and cathedrals?
 Everyone back home said only a numbskull would walk 500 miles at one go.

 I stood at the Camino’s end, awed at the fantastical Romanesque, Gothic and Baroque Cathedral sprawling in the center of old Santiago, the reputed burial place of the Apostle James, realizing early blisters had been eclipsed by the marvelous fellow psychopaths I’d met along the way, at which a familiar bellow burst the reverie.

 Hey, baby, yelled the Dude, roaring up like Viking warrior from a tapas-bar table next to the Cathedral.
 Yes you, Sexy Feet, he whooped, cigar in one hand and glass of rum in the other, howling at me from across the square.
 Where you been?
 How’s those sexy feet and where’s Twinkletoes?

 The Pocket Princess from Argentina, a striking two feet shorter than the Dude, stood waving madly at his side.
 At least I thought she was standing until I got closer.
 It was hard to tell with the Pocket Princess.
 Twinkletoes, TT for short, was my hiking buddy.
 I wouldn’t have walked 500 miles if he hadn’t asked.
 Anyway I wasn’t worried about TT.
 He’d show up eventually, the only guy on the Camino with a nickname for his nickname, dubbed Twinkletoes for disappearing without notice, and consequently, often lost.
 Those carefully watching for signs with seashells or yellow arrows didn’t get lost.